Co-founders’ reflections on our first anniversary

 Year one.
 Where do we begin?

-Fuelled by our desire to do something positive in memory of Robert and Max, it’s incredible to sit here now and reflect on how a conversation we had in 2023 has led to this – a registered charity in the mental health and suicide prevention space, that’s found its feet and is making a difference in communities that mean so much to us both.
+Fuelled by our desire to do something positive in memory of Robert and Max, it’s incredible to reflect on how a conversation we had in 2023 has led to where we are now – a registered charity in the mental health and suicide prevention space, that’s found its feet and is making a difference in communities that mean so much to us both.

-It’s been a hugely rewarding year full of learnings, achievements and positive milestones.
-We’ve met some incredible people and have been overwhelmed by how generous people have been in every sense of the word – with their time, advice, introductions and support of our events to name just a few.
-And with us strongly believing in the value of collaboration, the response from other charities – regional and national rural mental health, national mental health and suicide bereavement – has also been incredibly heartening and encouraging.
+And that same determination steered us through our first year.
+As a small team, we were purposeful in where we focused our efforts, determined to build firm foundations.
+It was a hugely rewarding year, full of learnings, achievements and positive milestones.
+We met some incredible people and were overwhelmed by people’s generosity in every sense of the word – with their time, advice, introductions, donations and support of our events to name just a few.
+And with us strongly believing in the value of collaboration, the response from other charities – regional and national rural mental health, national mental health and suicide bereavement – was incredibly heartening and encouraging.
 Having identified the need for regional support across Northants, Bucks and Beds, we’re incredibly proud to see our name on the map alongside other well-respected charities like YANA, FCN and RABI.

-And it’s certainly been a year of firsts that have pushed us out of our comfort zone.
+And it was also a year of firsts that pushed us out of our comfort zone.
 Giving interviews (when cows don’t decide to calve) and speaking in front of different audiences are far removed from what we are used to day-to-day.
-Yet the more we do it, the easier it becomes and we’re grateful for the opportunities that have come our way to tell our story.
+Yet the more we do it, the easier it becomes and we’re grateful for the opportunities to tell our story.

-Some of our highlights from this year are:
+Some of our personal year one highlights included:

 · Training 45 people in mental health first aid and how to talk about suicide